jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 ## Investigators

 [See dedicated chapter](investigators.md)

 ---

 ## Strategies

-* Remember the obvious: a scenario is won if investigators are able to beat te doom clock, passed skill tests, manage resource efficiently.
+* Remember the obvious: a scenario is won if investigators are able to beat the doom clock, to pass skill tests, and to manage resource efficiently.
 * Think about synergies between investigators to better handle specific challenges of a scenario.
-* Assess the key cards for each investigators and get them as early as possible.
+* Assess the key cards for each investigator deck and get those cards as early as possible.
 Use mulligan to get more useful cards like damage soak cards, character's specific cards and card dealing with enemies as soon as possible.
-* Apply the 2 point rules: to succeed a test in standard mode at least be sure to be two level higher than the test. +3 when bag becomes nasty (will give an odd around 85% in most test): which also means when the campaign progresses we need to be able to be at 9, 10 skill value.
+* Apply the 2 point rules: to succeed a test in Standard mode be sure to be two level higher than the test. +3 when bag becomes nasty (will give an odd around 85% in most test): which also means when the campaign progresses, we need to be able to be at 9, 10 skill value.
 * Advance the act at the beginning of the turn or when having actions left, as enemy can spawn at the investigator's location
 * Cards that help draw from encounter deck should be played at the beginning of the turn
-* When taking a draw action, do it as first action, to deal with potential weakness or other bad things we could draw
+* When taking a draw action, do it as a first action, to deal with potential weakness or other bad things we could draw
 * We do not have to pass every treachery.
 Better to keep good cards for next turns and loose health or horror at the beginning of the game.
 * We do not have to kill all enemies.
-Evade no hunter enemy.
+Evade no hunter enemy locks the enemie to the location.
 Evade, investigate then move to other location is a good turn.
 Perfectly valid in solo play.
-* Keep munition for 3 damages attack for big guy.
+* Keep munition for 3 damages attack for big enemies.
 Do not waste on 1 life enemies.
 * We do not have to get every experience points of the scenario.
-Consider how many actions to go to the location and resolve the solution versus the scenario time line.
+Consider how many actions to go to the location and resolve the solution versus the scenario timeline.

      * actions are our most important resources
      * take advantage of action economy: free move, picking clue without using action, free damage…